dart-lang/language/working/2365 - primary constructors/feature-specification.md

 In the case where the constructor is constant, and in the case where the declaration is an `inline` class or an `enum` declaration, the modifier `final` on every instance variable is required.
-Hence, it can be omitted:
+Hence, it can be omitted from the formal parameter in the primary constructor:

 ```dart
 inline class I {